Using concrete floor leveling compound

 As always, there are some tips for easy success that people new to working with cement products might not think of.

-2. Get a big bucket that comfortably fits the mix of dry bags and water needed.
-It has to have a level bottom so it will mix well and it must be able to handle the mixing.
-These usually don’t cost much as they are consumables in construction.
+- Get a big bucket that comfortably fits the mix of dry bags and water needed.
+It has to have a level bottom so it will mix well, and it must be able to handle the mixing.
+These usually cost little as they are consumables in construction.

-3. Use hand warm clean tap water for mixing.
+- Use warm, clean hand warm tap water for mixing.
 Unclean water will make a nonoptional compound mix.

-4. You only mix the product once.
-Cement to water ratio is a must to follow for strong cement bonding.
-If you mix more water in after using the compound, it will have more water than the part you used before so it will be weaker.
+- You only mix the product once.
+The cement-to-water ratio is a must to follow for strong cement bonding.
+If you combine more water after using the compound, it will have more water than the part you used before so that it will be weaker.

-5. Have all your tools ready before you start mixing.
-You have a time limit that you don’t want to use searching tools.
+- Have all your tools ready before you start mixing.
+You have a time limit that you want to avoid using time searching tools.

-6. Your time limit is unforgiving, after a certain time the product is unusable.
-For that reason plan the pour well so the compound will level.
+- Your time limit is unforgiving; after a specific time, the product is unusable.
+For that reason, plan the pour well so the compound will level.

-7. For wide areas trowel might not be as good a tool as a wide plastic squeegee for spreading the compound.
-Personally, I use that for all sizes of rooms as it enables me to stand straight.
+- For broad areas, a trowel might not be as good a tool as a wide plastic squeegee for spreading the compound.
+I use that for all sizes of rooms as it enables me to stand straight.

 Plan A: Wash The Concrete Floor

-Once the surface has been swept and there are not a lot of uneven surfaces, it is time to clean the surface of your concrete foundation.
+Once the surface has been swept and there are only a few uneven surfaces, it is time to clean the surface of your concrete foundation.
 One way to clean it is to use a TSP mixture or trisodium phosphate.

 Combine 1/ 2 cup of TSP with 2 gallons of hot water.
 This mixture will remove all the grease and dirt the broom missed or could not remove.

 Scrub the concrete floor with a mop.
-It is important to wear gloves when using TSP.
-This is a powerful cleaner and it will burn the skin if it comes in contact.
+It is essential to wear gloves when using TSP.
+This is a powerful cleaner that will burn the skin if it comes in contact.

-It is also a good idea to wear safety glasses to protect your eyes.
-If the concrete is in a room in your home, make sure you have adequate ventilation.
+Wearing safety glasses to protect your eyes is also a good idea.
+If the concrete is in a room in your home, ensure adequate ventilation.
 Turn on a fan and open the windows and doors to carry the fumes away.

 Once the entire concrete floor is cleaned, it is time to rinse it.
-Fill another bucket with clean warm water and then use a mop to rinse the TSP off the foundation.
+Fill another bucket with clean, warm water, and then use a mop to rinse the TSP off the foundation.
 When the water becomes dirty, change it.
-You don’t want to rinse the floor with dirty water or you won’t accomplish anything other than spreading the dirt around.
+You don’t want to rinse the floor with contaminated water, or you won’t accomplish anything other than spreading the dirt around.

 Let the concrete dry now.